Federal HIP Could Help Cover High Costs of Mesothelioma Treatment

 At this point, you might be wondering if you qualify for Medicaid.
 Each state has its own income limits to qualify for full, free coverage.
 However, even if you earn “too much” to qualify, you might still be eligible for a low-cost health plan with extra savings or a health plan with lower monthly premiums.
 Some individuals, called “dual eligibles,” may also qualify for both Medicaid and Medicare.

 Like all health insurance programs, limits and other restrictions for Medicaid vary greatly by state.
-To find out how Medicaid works in your state, let MesotheliomaGroup.com help you.
-We can locate other resources that could help you manage your treatment costs as well and we will help you understand your rights as a mesothelioma victim.
-Call our Advocates toll free at 1-888-708-5660 for support or e-mail firstname.lastname@example.org.
+Other resources may be available that could help you manage your treatment costs as well and we will help you understand your rights as a mesothelioma victim.

 "Key Facts about the Uninsured Population."
 KFF.org.
 The Henry J. Kaiser Family Foundation, 29 Sept.
 2016.
 Web.
 13 Mar.
 2017.